 Vietnam government is little too serious about security even in most recent years.
-There is military post in almost all big island, inhabited or uninhabited.
-Vietnamese citizens are free to visit most of the island; with sensitive located islands they only have to inform the border guards their presence, the duration of stay.
-Meanwhile, foreign travelers have to get a permit in advance from the provincial administration.
-When you arrive at one of these islands, border guards will check for this document, yet due to several reasons revolved in decision-making process, you still might get to turn back to the main land.
+There is a military post in almost all big island, inhabited or uninhabited.
+Vietnamese citizens are free to visit most of the island; with sensitively located islands they only have to inform the border guards their presence, the duration of stay.
+Meanwhile, foreign travellers have to get a permit in advance from the provincial administration.
+When you arrive at one of these islands, border guards will check for this document, yet due to several reasons revolved in the decision-making process, you still might get to turn back to the mainland.

 Islands in Vietnam are famous for their natural beauty with blue beaches, clean air and delicious seafood.
-The distance from mainland makes the islands great getaways in summer time.
+The distance from the mainland makes the islands great getaways in the summertime.
 However, holiday overload happened with famous islands too often causes inconveniences in many aspects such as transportation, tourist services and general security.

-If you are a trekker, don’t wait to check out Cat Ba National Park – a home to 32 kinds of mammals and 70 bird species, subtropical evergreen forests, freshwater lakes and streams, coral reefs and mangroves.
-The admission is only 40,000VND and you can even ride motorbike into the park.
-Don’t miss Ao Ech (Frog Lake) – a small paradise on a middle of a mountain.
+If you are a trekker, don’t wait to check out Cat Ba National Park – home to 32 kinds of mammals and 70 bird species, subtropical evergreen forests, freshwater lakes and streams, coral reefs and mangroves.
+The admission is only 40,000VND and you can even ride a motorbike into the park.
+Don’t miss Ao Ech (Frog Lake) – a small paradise in the middle of a mountain.
 There are two trails to follow – both take about 2 – 3 hours.
 Yet you might not see the renowned Golden-headed Langurs because they tend to move deep in the forest when humans are present.
-The best way to see them is to take kayaking tour around islands.
-Trail from the park to Viet Hai village is the one that is frequent preferred by foreign tourists.
+The best way to see them is to take a kayaking tour around islands.
+The trail from the park to Viet Hai village is the one that is frequently preferred by foreign tourists.

-Co To lighthouse built in late 19th century, reached a height of 16 meter above ground, would make a wonderful viewpoint of the island and the Tonkin bay.
+Co To lighthouse built in late 19th century, reached a height of 16 meters above the ground, would make a wonderful viewpoint of the island and the Tonkin bay.
 To get to the top of this lighthouse you’ll have to climb 72 spiral steps but the view is rewarding.

-Cau My Stone is claimed to be a masterpiece of nature – a huge sedimentary rock which has been eroding over thousands of year, creating a unique rock structure and very different with other island in Vietnam.
-Under sunlight the rock layers turn into a spectrum of colors.
+Cau My Stone is claimed to be a masterpiece of nature – a huge sedimentary rock which has been eroding over thousands of year, creating a unique rock structure and very different with another island in Vietnam.
+Under sunlight, the rock layers turn into a spectrum of colours.